rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>For Windows Mobile and Windows CE the keyboard can be manually shown or hidden as required.
-All other platforms only support &lsquo;automatic&rsquo;.
-The default state for Windows Mobile and Windows CE is manual, for all other platforms it is automatic.</p>
+For Windows Mobile and Windows CE the keyboard can be manually shown or hidden as required.
+All other platforms only support 'automatic'.
+The default state for Windows Mobile and Windows CE is manual, for all other platforms it is automatic.
 ####Params
 <p><strong>Default:</strong> See Description</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.System.KEYBOARD_SHOWN - String: shown
-<p>Shows the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.</p>
+* Constant: EB.System.KEYBOARD_SHOWN - String: shown Shows the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.

-* Constant: EB.System.KEYBOARD_HIDDEN - String: hidden
-<p>Hides the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.
-This is most useful if your device has a hardware keyboard or you are scanning / capturing data to an input field.</p>
+* Constant: EB.System.KEYBOARD_HIDDEN - String: hidden Hides the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.
+This is most useful if your device has a hardware keyboard or you are scanning / capturing data to an input field.

-* Constant: EB.System.KEYBOARD_AUTOMATIC - String: automatic
-<p>Automatically shows or hides the keyboard as needed by the application.</p>
+* Constant: EB.System.KEYBOARD_AUTOMATIC - String: automatic Automatically shows or hides the keyboard as needed by the application.
 ####Access